APerricone/harbourCodeExtension/client/README.md

 * `harbour.decorator`: if true enables the <u>beta</u> feature of decoration of correspondents if/endif, for/next, while/endwhile, etc etc

 ## How to use the debugger<a name="DEBUG"></a>
-The code of the debugger is inside the [dbg_lib.prg](../test/dbg_lib.prg) you can include this file in your project or **BETTER** create a library with this file to link in your project.
+You can use the command "Harbour: Get debugger code" to get the source of the debbugger, save it to a file naming it as you like, for example dbg_lib-prg.
+You can include this file in your project or **BETTER** create a library with this file to link in your project.

 > NOTE: don't forget to compile harbour file with debug information <kbd>-b</kbd>